Hochul defends Bills stadium deal, gun positions in debate

 “We need to have someone that’s going to stop the budget and say we need more money for gun violence prevention, not a billionaire to get a stadium to be built outside Buffalo,” Williams said.

 Hochul, a Buffalo native and Bills fan, said the stadium deal will create jobs and economically benefit New York.
-She also said there is no connection her husband’s company and the deal.
+She also said there is no connection between her husband’s company and the deal.

 “They literally sell beer and hotdogs at the games.
 They had nothing to do with negotiations,” she said.
-She added: “I’m proud of his work.
+Hochul added: “I’m proud of his work.
 His ethics are second to none, as are mine.”

+When it came to ethics, Suozzi was questioned about an ongoing U.S. House Ethics committee investigation over his failure to file reports on some of his stock transactions as required under federal law.

 Williams and Suozzi participated in a debate last week in which they criticized Hochul for not participating.
 Her campaign said she was instead focused on the end of the legislative session.